The Truth About The Split

-Baptizer came on board as Admin in August 2019 and learned in 1 week what took Starlord a year.
+Baptizer came on board as Admin in October/November 2019 and learned in 1 week what took Starlord a year.
 The guy is efficient, motivated, and hard-working, plus his job allows him access to a computer all day long.
 Over the next few months, he took over the server and bot side of things, and everything ran smoothly.
 This was a massive weight off my shoulders.
 It gave me the time, energy and motivation to do what I do best and market the hell out of Salty Zombies.

 We had other admins before, but they were all picked by Starlord.
 He didn’t even pick them.
 He just asked, “Who wants to be admin?” in Discord and then gave full admin powers to whoever replied.
 You think I’m joking, but I’m not.
 Disaster struck big time, multiple times, but this article is long enough as it is, so let’s move on.

 Now anytime we do something stupid or have a “blonde” moment.
 Me and Bap call it “Doing a Starlord.”

 Things were looking good with the new PvE server and our new admin Baptizer.
 Starlord again tried to take a personal donation, but Baptizer caught him.
 I then forced Starlord to transfer the PVP server over to my Bluefang account, so he had no reason to ask for money from players.
 For the most part, Starlord was just a “Token Admin”, acting like he was in charge but had no actual say in any decisions.
 He knew this deep down, and I could see his insecurity grow.

 He started acting up and overemphasising the fact he was an admin.
 You could see it in his language “Namsaknoi does “MY” Marketing”, “Baptizer runs “MY” servers”, etc. If someone had an issue, he would ping us in the admin channel, we would fix it (because he didn’t know how), and then he would take the credit.
 “Hey, I fixed that for you.
 You should be good to go now”.
 Everything was “Me, My, I, Mine”, Yet he did nothing and contributed nothing.